Few individuals choose to walk away at the height of their corporate career to dedicate their life to a social cause.

-John has been a three-time speaker at the Clinton Global Initiative and a five-time winner of the Fast Company Magazine and Monitor Group Social Capitalist Award.
-He has been honored by Time Magazine’s “Asian Heroes” Award, recognizing “20 People under 40 who have done something brave, bold, or remarkable.”
-He has also been selected as a “Young Global Leader” by the World Economic Forum and is a Henry Crown Fellow at the Aspen Insti- tute.
+John has received countless honors for his work, including recognition as a “Young Global Leader” by the World Economic Forum and as one of Time magazine’s “Asian Heroes.”
+He has also been selected as a “Young Global Leader” by the World Economic Forum and is a Henry Crown Fellow at the Aspen Institute.
 The Public Broadcasting Corporation (PBS) named him one of “America’s Great Leaders” and he was selected by Barron’s as one of the “25 Best Givers” in 2009 and 2010, ranking 11th and 9th on the list, respectively.

 Please note that while this speaker’s specific fee falls within the range posted (for Continental U.S. based events), fees are subject to change.
 For current fee information or international event fees (which are generally 50-75% more than U.S based event fees), please contact us.